-MCAA 535 Sport Law in College Athletics (3SH)
+MCAA - 535 Legal and Ethical Issues in Intercollegiate Athletics (3SH)

-This course is designed to provide graduate students with an understanding of the legal issues associated with the operation of an NCAA athletic department.
-Students will learn the necessary skills to effectively work with college presidents, lawyers, student-athletes, and the NCAA.
-An emphasis will be placed on analyzing case studies and focusing on the practical application of laws, rules, and regulations as they pertain to college athletic administration.
+This course is designed to provide students with an understanding of the legal and ethical issues associated with the operation of an intercollegiate athletic department.
+Through the analysis of case studies and current issues, students will focus on the practical application of laws and regulations and the implications that ethics have on decision making and management in intercollegiate athletic administration.